 01 7 Outline one advantage of recycling waste.

-- Reduces amount going to landfill (1)

-- Saves resources (1)

-- Reduction in energy consumption (1)

-Two marks for a developed idea, eg

-- Reduces amount going to landfill (1) which cuts the amount of land needed to bury waste (d) (1) - Saves resources (1) as new materials do not have to be found to replace those thrown away (d) (1) - Reduction in energy consumption (1) as recycling is a less energy intensive process (d) (1)

-Credit any reasonable advantage.
+One mark for a basic statement, eg Reduces amount going to landfill (1) Saves resources (1) 2 Reduction in energy consumption (1) Two marks for a developed idea, eg Reduces amount going to landfill (1) which cuts the amount of land needed to bury waste (d) (1) Saves resources (1) as new materials do not have to be found to replace those thrown away (d) (1) Reduction in energy consumption (1) as recycling is a less energy intensive process (d) (1) Credit any reasonable advantage.
 No credit for description of a recycling process.
+AO1 = 2 marks